Tuesday, August 18, 2026

 10. Having correct table manners.

-1. Don't need to prove a point.
+1. No need to prove a point.
 Keep your emotions under control.

 3. Don't borrow money & act carelessly.